keidy9/gitSearch/README.md

 # gitSearch

-&nbsp;&nbsp;&nbsp;&nbsp;gitSearch is an app that can search github accounts using the GitHub users API.
+gitSearch is an app that can search github accounts using the GitHub users API.

 ### Features